 Proposal 4: For UE in RRC IDLE and INACTIVE, either UE AS layer or APP layer can perform the area scope checking which may depend on how network indicates the area scope to UE.

-DISCUSSION om P2 from R2-2310517:
+DISCUSSION on P2 from R2-2310517:

 Qualcomm indicates both SA4 and SA5 see no issues with consecutive filtering, so QCM is not sure we need such restriction.